The Ultimate List of Fermented Drinks From Around The World

 Gut-Healthy Probiotic Drinks

-The process of fermentation made it possible for people to preserve food and drinks for long periods of time without spoilage.
+The process of fermentation made it possible to preserve food and drinks for long periods of time without spoilage.

-The naturally occurring bacteria and yeast that was (and is still) used to ferment vegetables and other foods not only protect them from spoilage; it also added gut-healthy probiotics to their diet.
+The naturally occurring bacteria and yeast that was (and is still) used to ferment vegetables and other foods protect them from spoilage and add gut-healthy probiotics to their diet.
 And the enzymes that formed during the process boosted their nutritional intake.

 Let’s face it; our lives are busy.
 There’s not a lot of time to preserve and culture vegetables and make fermented drinks such as Mead and Buttermilk from scratch.
 And during this time of the Coronavirus, most people are busy trying to prevent bacteria from getting on them and in them.

-But did you know that our bodies are filled with “good bacteria” and “bad bacteria,” and maintaining a healthy balance between the two is an integral part of building a strong immune system?
+But did you know that our bodies are filled with “good bacteria” and “bad bacteria,” and maintaining a healthy balance between the two is integral to building a strong immune system?

 A quick and easy way to help balance the good and bad bacteria in your gut is to start incorporating fermented drinks and foods into your diet.